noplacenoaddress/RNMnetwork/Chapter five - illegal services.md

 But who is behind all of this goodness?
 So simple the audio visual industry.
 But what is the real shit about all of this goodness? **Food for pedophiles**.

 In radio frequency people speak about secret about this awesome technology.
 But it's not.
 It's only a patchwork of cutting edge universities discoveries.
-And someone build upon those works a *digital mafia*.
+And someone build upon those works a *digital criminal organization*.
 Who is? *A/B B/A*.
 Remember human multitasking?
 Ok now you've got the reply:

 - Big tech companies
 - Audiovisual industry